Florida vs. Michigan Predictions, College Basketball BetMGM Promo Codes, & Picks - December 19

 Florida Performance Insights

-- The Gators outscore opponents by 9.5 points per game (scoring 82.3 points per game to rank 47th in college basketball while allowing 72.8 per outing to rank 229th in college basketball) and have a +95 scoring differential overall.
+- The Gators are outscoring opponents by 9.5 points per game with a +95 scoring differential overall.
+They put up 82.3 points per game (47th in college basketball) and allow 72.8 per contest (229th in college basketball).

-- Florida ranks sixth in college basketball at 44.5 rebounds per game.
-That's 11.4 more than the 33.1 its opponents average.
+- Florida records 44.5 rebounds per game (sixth in college basketball) while allowing 33.1 per contest to its opponents.
+It outrebounds opponents by 11.4 boards per game.

-- Florida makes 7 three-pointers per game (224th in college basketball) at a 32.1% rate (241st in college basketball), compared to the 7.4 its opponents make while shooting 34.7% from deep.
+- Florida connects on 7 three-pointers per game (223rd in college basketball), while its opponents have made 7.4 on average.

-- The Gators rank 138th in college basketball by averaging 97.3 points per 100 possessions on offense, and defensively are 85th in college basketball, allowing 86.1 points per 100 possessions.
+- The Gators rank 138th in college basketball with 97.3 points scored per 100 possessions, and 85th in college basketball defensively with 86.1 points conceded per 100 possessions.

-- Florida has typically lost the turnover battle this season, committing 13.4 per game (301st in college basketball action) while forcing 11.5 (234th in college basketball).
+- Florida has lost the turnover battle by 1.9 turnovers per game, committing 13.4 (301st in college basketball play) while forcing 11.5 (234th in college basketball).

 Michigan Performance Insights

-- The Wolverines have a +69 scoring differential, topping opponents by 6.3 points per game.
-They're putting up 82.2 points per game, 48th in college basketball, and are allowing 75.9 per outing to rank 296th in college basketball.
+- The Wolverines outscore opponents by 6.3 points per game (posting 82.2 points per game, 48th in college basketball, and allowing 75.9 per contest, 296th in college basketball) and have a +69 scoring differential.

-- Michigan ranks 146th in the nation at 37.5 rebounds per game.
-That's five more than the 32.5 its opponents average.
+- Michigan wins the rebound battle by five boards on average.
+It records 37.5 rebounds per game, 146th in college basketball, while its opponents grab 32.5.

-- Michigan connects on 1.8 more threes per game than the opposition, 9.2 (50th in college basketball) compared to its opponents' 7.4.
+- Michigan knocks down 9.2 three-pointers per game (50th in college basketball) while shooting 37.8% from deep (41st in college basketball).
+It is making 1.8 more threes than its opponents, who drain 7.4 per game at 36.2%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.